anijs/anijs.wiki.repository/Clone-and-remove.md

 More helper functions
 ===================================

-##Which other helpers you can use for modifying html elements?
+##How remove and clone html elements?

 * _[remove](#remove)_
 * _[clone](#clone)_

-##What they do and how use them?

 ###1.
 First, include ...